XuSongyue/Master_Thesis/README.md

 - Forecasts future LST values for 2025–2030
 - Visualizes results with past observations, test set performance, and future projections

-> 📈 These codes combine remote sensing, geospatial analysis, and deep learning to uncover and predict urban heat patterns in a rapidly urbanizing city.
+> 📈 These codes combine remote sensing, geospatial analysis, and deep learning to uncover and predict urban heat patterns in Shanghai.

 ### Requirements
 - Python 3.8+